 Time to make a crust

-I worked on a 12" x 12" piece of parchment paper on a 12"pizza screen (at Domino's we use a screen to cook pizzas on.
+I worked on a 12″ x 12″ piece of parchment paper on a 12″ pizza screen (at Domino’s we use a screen to cook pizzas on.
 Amazon has them for around $15 a set of six).
-If you don't have a pizza screen, use the thinnest baking sheet you have.
-My bag of cauliflower made a single 12" crust.
-I worked the crust to a very even 1/4" layer.
+If you don’t have a pizza screen, you the thinnest baking sheet you have.
+My bag of cauliflower made a single 12″ crust.
+I worked the crust to a very even 1/4″ layer.
 Go ahead and work it carefully to an even, thin layer.
 OK, years of practice and a round screen make it look good.
 The parchment paper prevented it from sticking to the screen.
 It also prevented my finished pizza from browning like I wanted it to.

 I then baked the crust.
+The pizza oven is set for 465℉ for six minutes.
 It did not reach the color I wanted so it went back in the oven.
-OK, I had access to a Middleby Marshall professional pizza oven.
+OK, I had access to a professional pizza oven.
 They run about $15,000 and need 100,000 BTU gas service.
-Oh, shipping weight is around 1500 pounds.
-They also carry one of my favorite warning labels, "Intended for other than home use."
+They also carry one of my favorite warning labels, “Intended for other than home use.”
 Spoilsports.
 It cooked a total of seven minutes at 465℉ on the first side.
 For a home oven, the best would be a pizza stone and the oven turned as hot as it will go.
 Next would be the rack in the lowest spot in the oven and then as hot as it will go.

 My cousin wanted a browner crust.
 After seven minutes, the crust was cooked and firm, but not golden other than the very edge.
 I flipped it over (it is hot.
-Use mitts and a second baking sheet) and then gave it three more minutes.
+Use mitts and a second baking sheet if you don’t have a pizza peel) and then gave it three more minutes.

 My crust was now ready to make a pizza.
 I tossed the parchment paper and put the crust on a screen.
 One thing I did not count on was that it shrunk.
-My crust started at 12".
-My pizza is a shade over 10".
+My crust started at 12″, my pizza is now a shade over 10″.
 Note 3.
 It is going to shrink.
 Plan for that.